 Helpline is a telephone assistance service that provides information, support, help with care planning and referral to Alzheimer's Association programs and/or community resources.
 Helpline is available to caregivers, family members and friends of persons with Alzheimer's disease or related dementias, as well as health care professionals, paraprofessionals, students and laypersons in the community.

-Helpline is staffed by health care professionals who have experience in dementia care and are trained to assist you.
+Helpline is staffed by health care professionals with experience in dementia care and trained to assist you.
 Helpline staff can:

 - provide support by listening to your concerns and answering questions

 - send you written material about Alzheimer's disease and related dementias

 - link you to community resources such as adult day care, home health care and nursing homes

 - refer you to Association programs such as educational workshops, family support groups or care consultation services

 |Please call 1.800.272.3900 or |